TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   major harm to most developers.
-Also, code may be marked as ``ST`` if it has required dependencies on ``ST`` TPLs which are either hard to install or may not be available on all platforms where developers do their development and fro where they push changes to the global repo.
-In addition, code my be marked as ``ST`` if the project is just too big and developers can't be expected to build and test all of this code with every push (so a decision is made to only make some code as ``PT`` so that pushes don't take too
+Also, code may be marked as ``ST`` if it has required dependencies on ``ST`` TPLs which are either hard to install or may not be available on all platforms where developers do their development and from where they push changes to the global repo.
+In addition, code may be marked as ``ST`` if the project is just too big and developers can't be expected to build and test all of this code with every push (so a decision is made to only make some code as ``PT`` so that pushes don't take too